 Skull and mandible of L. quianensis (IVPP-V-1563) in dorsal view

-The osteoderms do not, however, collectively form the carpace-like structure seen in Sinosaurosphargis.
+The osteoderms of Largocephalosaurus do not, however, collectively form the carpace-like structure seen in Sinosaurosphargis.

 Type specimen of Sinosaurosphargis yunguiensis (IVPP-V-17040) in dorsal view.